top of page

 Frequently Asked Questions

-Q. Where does it show on the Home Office/UKBA website that a property inspection report is required for UK Entry Clearance Visa and Settlement applications?
+Q. Where does it show on the Home Office/UKBA website that a property inspection or assessment report is required for UK Entry Clearance Visa and Settlement applications?

 Please refer to page 3 under ‘Accommodation details’ in Home Office/UKBA Guide to supporting documents.

-Q. Who needs a property inspection report for UK entry clearance visa and settlement purposes?
+Q. Who needs a property inspection or assessment report for UK entry clearance visa and settlement purposes?

-A property inspection report is required for all applications leading to/for the purposes of settlement, these are:
+A property inspection or assessment report is required for all applications leading to/for the purposes of settlement, these are:

 • Spouse(s) and civil partners;